 Fiona is Professor of Experimental Parasitology in the department of Pathology and Pathogen Biology.
 She is leader of the cross-departmental Livestock Production and Health research programme.

-Fiona graduated in 1977 with a degree in Bacteriology and Virology from Manchester University, where she stayed to complete a PhD on vaccinia virus DNA polymerase.
-After four years as a post-doc in virology at Cambridge Vet School and the department of Pathology, Fiona joined the Houghton Poultry Research Station (which later became the Institute for Animal Health) in 1984 to develop fowlpoxvirus as a replicating vaccine vector for important viral diseases of chickens including infectious bronchitis and Newcastle Disease.
+Fiona graduated in Bacteriology and Virology at Manchester University (1977) where she also completed her PhD on vaccinia virus DNA polymerase.
+After four years as a post-doc in virology at Cambridge Vet School and Department of Pathology, Fiona joined the Houghton Poultry Research Station (later the Institute for Animal Health) in 1984 to develop fowlpoxvirus as a replicating vaccine vector for important viral diseases of chickens including infectious bronchitis and Newcastle Disease.

 At the end of the 1980's Fiona switched fields to work on protozoan parasites (Eimeria species) of poultry with a focus on understanding how these parasites recognise and invade target host cells.
 Alongside basic research, she has applied genomic, proteomic and transgenic approaches to Eimeria species and continues to have a strong interest in the development of new types of vaccines for poultry infectious diseases, working in collaboration with industry.

 During her time at the IAH, Fiona held senior managment posts including Head of the Division of Microbiology (2005-2010) and Deputy Director of Science (2008-2010).
 She joined the RVC at the end of 2010 as Professor of Experimental Parasitology.